The Innovator's Hypothesis

 About the Author

-Michael Schrage is a Research Fellow at the Center for Digital Business at MIT Sloan School of Management.
-A sought-after consultant on business innovation, he is the author of Serious Play: How the World’s Best Companies Simulate to Innovate and What Do You Want Your Customers to Become?
+Michael Schrage is a Research Fellow at the MIT Sloan School of Management’s Initiative on the Digital Economy.
+A sought-after consultant on lightweight, high-impact innovation design, he is the author of Serious Play: How The Worlds’ Best Companies Simulate To Innovate and Who Do You Want Your Customers To Become?, as well as a popular blogger on the Harvard Business Review website.

 —Dan Ariely, James B. Duke Professor of Psychology and Behavioral Economics, Duke University; author of Predictably Irrational and The Upside of Irrationality